morphismtech/distributors/blog.md

 In a lot of discussions about different options in the space of parsing tools, much is made of contrasting parser combinators and parser generators.
 However, this is a false dichotomy.
 Combinators are methods (or functions derived from methods) of type classes.
 Generators as we can see from `genReadS` and `genShowS` come from instances of those type classes.
 This makes the final tagless embedding approach extensible.
 To define a new generator, for instance for a parsec style parser, you just need to define a new type and instances for it up to `Grammatical`.

 Even with only very low level combinators, we have almost enough to give a non-trivial example of a `Grammar` for an abstract syntax tree.
 The syntax we choose for the example is a form of regular expressions.
 This is an ideal example because it is (hopefully) familiar.
 It is prototypical as an "arithmetic expression algebra".
 It is complex enough to stress test `Grammar`s.
-It's almost the homework problem at the end of the blog post.
 And it matches up with the embedded language which will let us define _more_ generators.

 ```
 data RegEx